 This three-ingredient Tomato Sauce Recipe with Butter and Onions recipe is based off a Marcella Hazan-inspired one that’s quick and easy to make and ready in 45 minutes.

 How to Make Tomato Sauce Recipe with Butter and Onions

 When you want a great pasta sauce, then this Tomato Sauce Recipe with Butter and Onions, is just the ticket.
-And, it only take three ingredients to make the the best tomato sauce—ever!
+And, it only takes three ingredients to make the the best tomato sauce—ever!

 Long story, short: I was looking for a tomato sauce recipe, not marinara, when I came across this recipe by Marcella Hazan.
 It looked too good to be true.
 Three ingredients?
 San Marzano tomatoes, butter and onion?
 No way!

 And, no, you don’t have to pay big bucks to taste the essence of tomatoes nestled in a rich tomatoey sauce—perfect for pasta—or more closely: pasta-perfect.
 It tastes like an authentic Italian sauce that you make from scratch.

 Tomato Sauce Recipe Ingredients